TonyWildish/ISGC-ANSE-2014/README.md

 ...but I find that doesn't work well.
 It works with pdflatex, though that's not recommended:

-ps2pdf -z -sPAPERSIZE=A4 'Integrating Network-Awareness and Network-Management into PhEDEx.ps'
+pdflatex 'Integrating Network-Awareness and Network-Management into PhEDEx.tex'

+(if it complains about an error, just hit <RETURN>, it should continue)

 N.B.
 Starting from a clean directory, you will need to run pdflatex twice in order to get the figure numbers and references correct.